-Dr Mobasser is considered as one of the best teeth whitening Los Angeles dentist.
-Teeth bleaching is Dr Mobasser expertise and passion, who has performed thousands of teeth bleaching and best teeth whitening successfully and pain free.
+Dr Mobasser is considered as one of the best teeth whitening Los Angeles dentist according to his reviews on Yelp.
+Teeth bleaching is Dr Mobasser expertise and passion, who has performed thousands of teeth whitening and bleaching successfully and pain free.
 As a renowned cosmetic dentist, teeth bleaching is usually the initial dental treatment for a more permanent youthful white smiles he designs.
 Most people think

 Teeth Whitening and Bleaching is the same, however they are not.
 It is wise for the patients to know that teeth whitening removes the external stains from teeth, while teeth bleaching actually makes your teeth brighter and whiter, by affecting the internal color of your tooth or teeth, and remove deep stains from the dentin layer (which is the second layer internally to the enamel of your teeth).
 Teeth bleaching is accomplished by hydrogen peroxide products, with different concentrations and different duration, while teeth whitening can be accomplished by mechanically removing dark stains from the external surfaces of your teeth.

 Teeth whitening is a simple, popular and economical way of enhancing the appearance of your teeth.
 Dental Bleaching and laser tooth whitening are the most popular and least invasive methods available.
 They have proven to be safe and effective methods of achieving a brighter, more youthful smile.
 They can be done alone or in conjunction with other cosmetic dentistry procedures.
 Please be aware if a complete comprehensive dental examination is NOT performed prior to teeth whitening, major problems can occur, such as tooth sensitivity, and in extreme cases root resorption, which can cause loss of tooth.